 If you love this peanut butter chocolate combo, this terrific Chocolate Peanut Butter Sheet Cake is another winner as is this Chocolate Peanut Butter Pie.
-Both this Reese’s Poke Cake and Loaded Reese’s Peanut Butter Cup Bark caught my eye as well.
+Both these Reese’s Peanut Butter Pudding Cookies and Loaded Reese’s Peanut Butter Cup Bark caught my eye as well.
 My Tagalong Cookie Bars and Peanut Butter Cheesecake Bars are family favorites, too.

 Tips for Making Rice Krispie Treats

 Though Rice Krispie treats, in general, are a simple dessert, there are a few tips to make the process go smoothly.

 - Whether making the classic marshmallow or this peanut butter version, you’ll want to prep the pan properly.
 I like using non-stick foil as it can be used as a sling to remove the bars as a whole from the pan to cut.